Imagine hosting a large gathering of supremely important people. Protocol is taken seriously.

 No one state is taking the lead, but “California is definitely a leader,” said Washington Gov. Jay Inslee, a participant who along with Brown and New York Gov. Andrew Cuomo—all Democrats—created the U.S. Climate Alliance, a group of states that coordinate their climate policies.
 “California has always led the country in so many respects, and many of the policies implemented at the state level can be replicated in other states, nationally and internationally.”

-In an interview with CALmatters on the eve of the trip, Brown struck an urgent tone about the threat of a warming world and welcomed the Trump administration to join his “crusade.”
+In an interview on the eve of the trip, Brown struck an urgent tone about the threat of a warming world and welcomed the Trump administration to join his “crusade.”

 “We’d be glad to work with the federal government,” Brown said, while making clear that California would be comfortable going its own way.
 “We’ll coordinate to the max with the U.S. government and anyone else who will join in this crusade.
 It’s going to be a Herculean effort, never undertaken by a state government before.